Classical Verification of Quantum Computations in Linear Time: Formalization of Our Pre-RSPV Protocol

 \subsection{Sub-tests}

 \paragraph{Collective Phase Test} The collective phase test is formalized as follows.
 The input gadgets are indexed by $[0,L]$.
 The client first runs $\fCombine$ to combine all these $1+L$ gadgets into a single gadget.
-Then one of the following two are randomly selected: \begin{itemize} \item A standard basis test of the combined keys; \item As the main step of this test, the client asks the server to do a Hadamard test on the combined gadget. \end{itemize} \begin{mdframed} \begin{prtl}[$\fCoPhTest$] Suppose the security parameter is $\kappa$ and the gadget number is controlled by $L$.
-Client holds the key tuple $K=(K^{(i)})_{i\in [0,L]}$ which contains $1+L$ key pairs and the phase tuple $\Theta=(\Theta^{(i)})_{i\in [0,L]}$ which contains $1+L$ phase pairs.
+Then one of the following two is randomly selected: \begin{itemize} \item A standard basis test of the combined keys; \item As the main step of this test, both parties do an (RO-padded) Hadamard test on the combined gadget. \end{itemize} \begin{mdframed} \begin{prtl}[$\fCoPhTest$] Suppose the security parameter is $\kappa$ and the gadget number is controlled by $L$.
+Client holds a tuple of key pairs $K=(K^{(i)})_{i\in [0,L]}$ a tuple of phase pairs $\Theta=(\Theta^{(i)})_{i\in [0,L]}$.
 Honest server holds: